parsaeisa/Notes/DevOps/kubernetes.md

         # configurations
 ```

 Then a volume is created in your pod host machine.
-You can add this volume to your deployment in this way :
+You can add this volume to your deployment in this way (it's just like mounting a volume with some little differences ) :

 ```bash
 apiVersion: apps/v1